 It is said the Blue Eye was blocked off to the general population during the communist days, only to be enjoyed by the ruling party members.
 This is a testimony to the place’s stunning beauty and goes to explain the site’s high level of conservation.

 Although it is possible, in theory, to swim and dive in the pool, the water maintains an average temperature of 10 degrees Celsius, making it is in fact difficult to dip in more then a foot.

-Some visitors also like to throw stones into the spring’s centre, only to see them pushed back up to the surface after a while.
+Some visitors also like to throw stones into the spring’s center, only to see them pushed back up to the surface after a while.

 Another pleasant, and perhaps a more fulfilling, activity at the site is enjoying lunch at the restaurant, located near the Blue Eye’s waterfall.
 The venue has tables built on a balustrade above a fresh spring water river, which creates a cool breeze moving upward – a welcome factor in the summer heat that is not to be underestimated.
 The restaurant serves traditional Albanian food, like roast lamb and grilled fish.

 Another option is to have a picnic in a designated area near the Blue Eye.
-There are some tables set amongst a wooded area, which provides a pleasant shade.
+There are some tables set among a wooded area, which provides a pleasant shad